alonebythesea/hackerrank/README.md

 # hackerrank
-my implemetation of solving problems at hackerrank.com
+my implemetation of solving problems at hackerrank.com mostly in Python

 # code is garbage sometimes will update ![Kappa](https://static-cdn.jtvnw.net/emoticons/v1/25/1.0)